Justine Baltazar: Pampanga Giant Lanterns (2023–2024)

 Baltazar then returned to representing his hometown, this time with the Pampanga Giant Lanterns franchise.
 In the Pilipinas Super League, he led the team to its first professional league title after defeating the Davao Occidental Tigers in the finals of the 2022–23 DUMPER Cup.

 He stayed with the franchise for the 2023 season of the Maharlika Pilipinas Basketball League, helping the homegrown-laden team start the season 17–0 and going on to clinch the best record in the league that season at 26–2.
 He then went on to become season MVP and Finals MVP as the Giant Lanterns swept the Bacoor City Strikers in the 2023 MPBL finals.

 In the succeeding 2024 season, Balti continued to lead Pampanga as they tied for the best regular season record and back-to-back berths into the national finals.
 He then went on to lead the team to back-to-back titles after sweeping the Quezon Huskers in the 2024 MPBL finals, earning his second MPBL Finals MVP nod, becoming the first team to do so.
 He also became the first player to win two regular season MVP nods.

 Converge FiberXers (2024–present)

 On July 3, 2024, Baltazar would declare for the PBA draft once again, this time for season 49.
 He was selected with the first overall pick by the Converge FiberXers, but committed to finished the 2024 MPBL season with the Giant Lanterns as per his contract with the team.
 On December 11, 2024, he officially signed with Converge.

 National team career

 Baltazar has played for the Philippine national team.
 He suited up for the national team in the 2022 FIBA Asia Cup qualifiers and the 2020 FIBA Olympic Qualifying Tournament both in mid-2021.

+Coach Tim Cone said, they reportedly tried to acquire the services of Baltazar for the national team in 2022 Asian Games and the in late 2023.
+This also included the 2023 FIBA Basketball World Cup under coach Chot Reyes.
+Cone at the time stated, Baltazar expressed "zero interest" to play.
+Baltazar and Pampanga Giant Lanterns governor Dennis Pineda insist that Baltazar never received a formal invite disputing the claim of the player's lack of interest to play.

+Baltazar was named again as part of the pool for the 2027 FIBA Basketball World Cup Asian qualifiers in February 2026.
+He states he has put aside the misunderstanding three years ago to join the national team still coached by Cone.